 Young Global Pioneers: A learning experience of a lifetime25.
-September 2017 - Andreas Palm Knudsen, Mannaz Scholarship recipient and Young Global Pioneer Share this page
+September 2017 - Andreas Palm Knudsen, Mannaz Scholarship recipient and Young Global Pioneer Share

 On a Tuesday in early June, I received the news that I was the 2017 recipient of the Mannaz Scholarship for a 3 week learning journey in Tanzania and Zanzibar.
 At first, I was humbled by the fact that I was chosen among so many talented applicants, but even the excitement that then followed would not justify the incredible experience it would prove to be.

 Young Global Pioneers is the facilitator of a global talent network each year, kicking it off with a 3 week learning journey filled with learning and networking.
 This year’s journey hosted 23 young talents from 12 different countries around the world, and with this setting in mind, imagine my thrill sitting in my dorm room and having to imagine what all this would be like.